TauferLab/ANACIN-X/README.md

 * -n : The number of compute nodes requested for running the ANACIN-X workflow.
 (Default 1 node)
 * -r  : The number of runs to make of the ANACIN-X workflow.
 (Default 2 executions)
 * -o : If used, allows the user to define their own path to store output from the project.
 (Defaults to the directory '$HOME/comm_pattern_output')
+* -c : When running the unstructured mesh communication pattern, use this with 3 arguments to define the grid coordinates.
+(Ex. -c 2 3 4)
 * -v : If used, will display the execution settings prior to running the execution.
 * -h : Used to display the list of switch options.